tshepang/blog-movies/content/movies/Repo Men (2010).rst

 interesting, sadly.

 As for the subject matter, it would have been nice if there was some explaination of how such cruelty came to be socially acceptable.
-How did it happen that death came in such an unquestioned manner?